Valpo has an ensemble to suit every student musician.

 Valparaiso University’s many musical ensembles cover numerous instruments, styles of music, and levels of musicianship.
 Every Valpo ensemble, whether high-profile or recreational, emphasizes the development of skills and musicality.

-All students at Valparaiso University are encouraged to participate in the performing organizations of the Department of Music.
+All students at Valparaiso University are encouraged to participate in the performing organizations of the music department.

-These ensembles require an audition, and rehearsals are 3-6 hours each week.
+These ensembles require an audition, and rehearsals are three to six hours each week.
 Participation in each of these ensembles earns students one credit per semester.

-These ensembles grant .5 credits per semester and meet with their coaches/directors 1-2 hours each week.
+These ensembles grant .5 credits per semester and meet with their coaches/directors one or two hours each week.
 They include:

 - University Community Band

 - Percussion Ensemble